WordCounter.vip

 What is a reverse text generator?

-A reverse text generator is a free online tool that instantly flips, mirrors, or reverses text.
-It can reverse individual characters, reverse word order, create mirrored Unicode letters, or generate upside-down text — all without any installation.
+A reverse text generator flips, mirrors, or reverses text.
+It can reverse individual characters, reverse word order, create mirrored Unicode letters, or generate upside-down text.
+No installation needed.

 Is this reverse text generator free?

 Yes.
-The Reverse Text Generator is completely free with no registration, login, or hidden fees.
+The Reverse Text Generator is completely free.
+No registration, login, or payment is required.
 There are no usage limits, premium tiers, or character restrictions.
-Just visit the page and start transforming text instantly.

 Does it store my text or data?

-No. All text processing happens in your browser on your device.
-Nothing is uploaded, stored, logged, or tracked at any point.
-Your content remains completely private — even the developer cannot access it.
+No. All text processing happens in your browser.
+Nothing is uploaded, stored, logged, or tracked.
+Not even the developer can access your text.

 What is the difference between reverse text and mirrored text?

-Reverse text flips character order using standard letters (Hello → olleH).
-Mirrored text replaces each letter with its Unicode mirror equivalent and reverses direction, creating a true visual reflection effect (Text → ʇxǝ⊥).
+Reverse text flips character order using standard letters — "Hello" becomes "olleH".
+Mirrored text replaces each letter with its Unicode mirror equivalent and reverses direction, creating a true visual reflection.

 Can I reverse only words and not letters?

 Yes.
-Use the 'Backward Words Only' mode to reverse word order while keeping letters intact (Hello World → World Hello).
-Use 'Reverse Words Only' to reverse letters inside each word while keeping word positions the same.
+Use "Backward Words Only" to reverse word order while keeping letters intact.
+Use "Reverse Words Only" to reverse letters inside each word while keeping word positions the same.

 What is upside down text?

-Upside down text uses special Unicode characters that visually resemble flipped Latin letters.
-Each letter is replaced with its rotated Unicode equivalent, making text appear as if it's been turned 180 degrees.
+Upside down text uses special Unicode characters that visually resemble rotated Latin letters.
+Each letter is replaced with its 180° Unicode equivalent, making text appear flipped.
 It works on all social media platforms.

 Can I use reversed text on Instagram, TikTok, or Discord?

 Yes.
-All transformation outputs use standard Unicode characters that work on every platform — Instagram, TikTok, Twitter/X, Facebook, Discord, and WhatsApp.
-Simply copy the output and paste it directly into any app.
+All transformation outputs use standard Unicode characters compatible with every platform — Instagram, TikTok, Twitter/X, Facebook, Discord, and WhatsApp.
+Copy and paste the output directly.

 What is a palindrome?